pac4j/pac4j/documentation/docs/clients/openid4vp-advanced.md

 Transaction identifiers link these stages; credential query identifiers identify the presentations being checked.
 Rejections report the failing stage and, for common protocol checks, the reason.
 Custom verifier failures are logged by exception type without copying their potentially sensitive messages.
+Wallet error responses are logged at WARN on receipt, including their error code and optional description, without waiting for the browser callback.

 For example, enable these categories in Logback: